 “Aye, no doubt; but that is what a governess will prevent, and if I had been known to your mother, I should have advised her most strenuously to engage one.
 I always say that nothing is to be done in education without steady and regular instruction, and nobody but a governess can give it.”Pride & Prejudice, Ch 29

-Lady Catherine is higher class and considerably wealthier than the Bennets, and while she assumed the Bennet sisters’ education would be organized by their mother, she insists that it’s the governess’s responsibility to oversee it.
-And because Mrs. Bennet was so laissez faire about their education, Elizabeth admits that her parents were neglectful in their duties.
-The result are dysfunctional interpersonal relationships: the eldest is too shy and too trusting, Elizabeth is too willful and presumptuous, Mary too severe and obtuse, and the two youngest are practically out of control, with the youngest of all nearly ruining the family’s reputation and destroying her own life through her elopement with a repeat-offending, gold-digging ephebophile.
+Lady Catherine is higher class and considerably wealthier than the Bennets, and while she assumed the Bennet sisters’ education would be organized by their mother, she insists that it was the governess’s responsibility to oversee it.
+But because Mrs. Bennet was so laissez-faire about her daughters’ education, Elizabeth admits that her parents were neglectful in their duties.
+The results are dysfunctional interpersonal relationships: the eldest is too shy and too trusting, Elizabeth is too willful and presumptuous, Mary too severe and obtuse, and the two youngest are practically out of control, with the youngest of all nearly ruining the family’s reputation and destroying her own life through her elopement with a gold-digging, repeat-offending ephebophile.

-Catherine Moreland’s mother in Northanger Abbey, was “a woman of useful plain sense, with a good temper.”
-She spent three grueling months teaching Catherine, our heroine in training, to repeat the Beggar’s Petition, but didn’t insist on her daughters being accomplished and allowed them to give up and/or shirk lessons, and was eventually overwhelmed by the number of children she produced:
+Catherine Moreland’s mother was “a woman of useful plain sense, with a good temper.”
+She spent three gruelling months teaching Catherine, our heroine in training, to repeat the Beggar’s Petition.
+However, she didn’t insist on her daughters being accomplished and allowed them to give up and/or shirk lessons and was eventually overwhelmed by the number of children she produced.

 “Mrs Moreland was a very good woman, and wished to see her children every thing they ought to be; but her time was so much occupied in lying-in and teaching the little ones, that her elder daughters were inevitably left to shift for themselves”